doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

 Updating an Object
 ~~~~~~~~~~~~~~~~~~

-Once you've fetched an object from Doctrine, updating it is easy.
+Once you've fetched an object from Doctrine, let's try to update it.
 Suppose
 you have a route that maps a product id to an update action in a controller:

 .. code-block:: php